CrypticButter/snoop/README.md

 ## Configuration

-There are two main global configurations:
+There are two main global configurations and they can be overrided for individual functions:

 ### Runtime config